-Latest sunrises (north) and sunsets (south) in early January | EarthSky.org
+Latest sunrises late December and early January

 |7:23 a.m.

 The exact date for the latest sunrise or latest sunset varies by latitude.
-At present, mid-temperate latitudes in the Northern Hemisphere are waking up to their latest sunrises, while the Southern Hemisphere’s mid-temperate latitudes are watching their latest sunsets.
+This week, mid-temperate latitudes in the Northern Hemisphere are waking up to their latest sunrises, while the Southern Hemisphere’s mid-temperate latitudes are watching their latest sunsets.
 At latitudes closer to the equator, the latest sunrise or latest sunset has yet to come.
-Closer to the Arctic and Antarctic Circles, the latest sunrise and latest sunset have already come and gone.
+Closer to the Arctic or Antarctic Circles, the latest sunrise or latest sunset has already come and gone.

 But in either the Northern or Southern Hemisphere, the sequence is always the same: